-Our management, with the participation of the Chief Executive Officer, has evaluated whether any change in our internal control over financial accounting and reporting occurred during the 3 months ended March 31, 2022.
-Management concluded that changes to our internal control over financial accounting and reporting did occur during the 3 months ended March 31, 2022.
-These changes were made to address the material weaknesses identified in the Form 10-K as of December 31, 2021.
+Our management, with the participation of the Chief Executive Officer, has evaluated whether any change in our internal control over financial accounting and reporting occurred during the three months ended June 30, 2022 and concluded that changes did occur.
+These changes were made to address the material weaknesses identified in the Form 10-K/A as of December 31, 2021.
 We have identified and implemented and continue to implement, certain remediation efforts to improve the effectiveness of our internal control over financial reporting and disclosure controls and procedures.
 The following changes are underway.

-- We hired consultants who began working with the company in March 2022 and we hired additonal full time resources with the appropriate levels of experience and reallocated responsibilities across the team. - We are in the process of performing a detailed financial reporting risk assessment to identify areas that require improvement and are currently implementing changes to address these areas.
+- · We hired consultants who began working with the company in March 2022 and we are in the process of hiring additional full time resources with the appropriate levels of experience and reallocated responsibilities across the team. - We are in the process of performing a detailed financial reporting risk assessment to identify areas that require improvement and are currently implementing changes to address these areas.

-While progress has been made to enhance our internal control over financial reporting, we are still in the process of implementing, documenting and testing these procedures and controls.
+While progress has been made to enhance our internal control over financial reporting, we are still in the process of implementing, documenting and testing these processes, procedures and controls.
 Additional time is required to complete implementation and to assess and ensure the sustainability of these procedures.
 We will continue to devote significant time and attention to these remedial efforts.
 However, the material weaknesses cannot be considered remediated until the applicable remedial controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.